mansivsaxena/BW-Image-Colorisation-using-GANs/README.md

 ---

-Libraries used:Tensorflow 2.4,opencv,numpy,Pandas,matplotlib
+Libraries used: Tensorflow 2.4, opencv, numPy, Pandas, matplotlib

 ---
 <br>
-<em>NOTE: <br>While we failed to acheive the supposed theoretical improvements as proposed by DeOldify and EGANs,we strongly believe that given the appropriate compute resources,these models can produce results comparable(if not better) to current SOTA.
+<em>NOTE: <br>While we failed to acheive the supposed theoretical improvements as proposed by DeOldify and EGANs, we strongly believe that given the appropriate compute resources,these models can produce results comparable(if not better) to current SOTA.
   <br>

 </em>